smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Margaret Douglass.md

 ###December
 Java related to the MS SQL Server port

+######12 December
+* Setting up the Windows RIF laptop with SQL Server, tidying up some installation scripts.
+* I discovered that the SQL Server database was created by default with a different collation (character set sorting method) from some of the system tables, consequentially comparing strings causes collation errors.
+Easily fixed with "collate database_default" when comparing fields.
+(is it worth making that change in all SQL Server functions/views/trigger code to allow SQL Server to use different collation settings between dbs, or do we assume more sensible defaults than what I have on this laptop?)

 ######9 December
 * Testing comments query formatter code on networked version of SQL Server.
 Problems getting permissions right for the test ID.
 Must be able to execute stored procedures grant execute to